Geoff-Goodwin-Dev/Responsive-Portfolio/README.md

 * version 1.1 - creation of responsive version of Index file and template for additional pages
 * version 1.2 - creation of responsive version of Portfolio page file
 * version 1.3 - creation of responsive version of Contact page file, portfolio under construction file, and addition of CSS animation on Portfolio items
-* version 1.4 (current version) - added link to Hangman Game in Portfolio page
+* version 1.4 - added link to Hangman Game in Portfolio page
+* version 1.5 - added link to GifTastic App in Portfolio page

 ## Authors